friggframework/frigg/README.md

 And now imagine all of this is running on your own accounts.

 That's our vision for Frigg.
+Learn more at <a href="https://friggramework.org/">FriggFramework.org</a>

 ## Background